Do I Swim in the Pool or in the Ocean?

 The hotel pool is a very safe, drama-free environment.

 The placid pool environment is quite unlike the wildness of the ocean waves and the briny taste of salt water.
 Walking on the beach, watching hungry sandpipers scurrying back and forth in the surf fascinates me.
 I love the soaring gulls too and the unexpected surprises found on the wet sand, like the remains of strange sea creatures.

 With the water a little over waist high, some of the waves coming toward me rose over my head.
-I’d quickly turn to face the beach and braced myself.
+I quickly turned to face the beach and braced myself.
 The biggest waves lifted me off my feet and pushed me toward the shore.
 It was thrilling because under different circumstances, this same ocean could easily smash me flat or tumble me around in the surf.

 The Lazy River Pool

 I enjoyed the ocean waves, rinsed off and then tried out the hotel’s two outdoor pools

 Riding the inner tube on the lazy river?
 Awkward and boring.
 I never got comfortably situated on my tube.

 The second kidney shaped pool became fun only because of an infant riding a floating, shaded pool toy.
 The pale baby girl sat in the pool’s water, 100% safe and shielded–even from sunburn.
 Her mom or dad stayed right with her.